Red Lentil Dal

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 Lentils and other low-glycemic legumes are approved for any phase of the original South Beach Diet.
-Lentils are somewhat high in carbs for a low-carb eating plan, although they do have a lot of fiber and if you check the net carbs on this you might decide you could indulge in a small serving.
+Lentils are somewhat high in carbs for a low-carb eating plan, although they do have a lot of fiber and if you check the net carbs for this Red Lentil Dal you might be surprised that a small serving is only 12 net carbs.

 Find More Recipes Like This One: